 Fees are unfortunately a fact of life.
 There is a lot of work to be carried out when dealing with any type of insolvency, and we have to charge to do it.
 There are official guidelines set down, and these are included in the leaflets on this page.

 The information in these leaflets is the formal information we have to give you.
-They include the official wording required by our licensing body (The Institute of Chartered Accountants in England and Wales) as well as sections from the Insolvency Act and Insolvency Rules covering fees and how to raise queries or object to the amount we are charging.
+They include the official wording required by our licensing body (ICAEW) as well as sections from the Insolvency Act and Insolvency Rules covering fees and how to raise queries or object to the amount we are charging.
 They also include examples of our disbursements (or the amounts we have to spend to deal with a case).

 Please note that different rules apply to each type of insolvency, though the general principles are the same.

 All disbursements are charged to a case at the same amount as we pay for them (specific advertising or insurance premiums for example), or as close as possible so sometimes use an average of what we pay (if we buy 2 boxes of envelopes a month apart we cannot be sure which box we are using).
 We do not own an advertising agency, storage facility, nor an insurance broker so we do not make any ‘hidden’ profits.
-We do not charge for hiring a meeting room in Manchester, but as we have to pay for it in Hythe we pass on the cost.
+We do not have any meeting rooms of our own, so if we need to hold a formal physical meeting meeting of creditors or shareholders (one which people can potentially sit down in the same room with us, rather than over the internet or telephone) we pass on the cost.
 Where we use our cars, we charge at the amount HM Revenue & Customs allows for tax as it is fair and makes doing our personal tax returns easier.
 If we have to stay in a hotel, the maximum we will pay (including meals) is the same as the charge for one hour of that person’s time (between £95 and £350, though it is usually less than £95 and often free of charge if we have family living near the meeting!).